dolphin-creator/VideoContext-Engine/README.md

 The tool will detect the latest video URL in the chat, call `POST /api/v1/analyze` with `response_format=text`, then inject the full report back into the conversation and ask the LLM to summarize or answer your question.

+Note that the tool is calibrated to a maximum of 900 seconds, but this can be modified within the tool.
 ---

 ### 🗣️ Language & prompts